Title 922 | Chapter 001 | Regulation 565REG

 Loss of home or employment due to natural disaster or fire;(e)

-Change in household structure due to divorce; or(f)
+Change in household structure due to divorce or legal separation; or(f)

 A significant change in the child's medical or behavioral health requiring substantial caregiver involvement.(11)